thiagoscarelli/thiagoscarelli.github.io/index.md

 My research focuses on the different forms of labor market participation in low and middle-income countries.
 In particular, my current projects investigate the relationship between own-account work and financial stress using structural econometrics and causal inference.

-Before coming to Paris, I worked in the finance sector and as a journalist.
+Before joining PSE, I worked in the finance sector and as a journalist in Brazil.
 I have a BA in Economics and a BA in Journalism, both from the Universidade de São Paulo (USP), and a Master's degree in Economics from the École des Hautes Études en Sciences Sociales (EHESS).

 [Download CV]({% link /assets/pdfs/thiago_scarelli_cv.pdf %})